JL-Samper/Project-Showcase-Challenge/README.md

 ![alt_text](https://cdn.discordapp.com/attachments/602098962719309856/604644893884940289/unknown.png)

 To avoid bias and overfitting towards healthy eyes, we have downsized the dataset to have an evenly-distributed population of samples.
 Additionally, images are preprocessed to avoid format-related bias [14] by applying crop and normalization methods.
-The accuracy obtained has been
+The accuracy obtained is around 89%.

 Some authors like Fleming[5] and Habib[6] have reported the benefits in assembled classification when applying vessel removal and an exhaustive preprocessing to highlight the retinal symptons under study.
 In our opinion, adding a red-color discriminant, fundus correction and vessel extraction can boost accuracy since the result will provide a simplified image with the imperfections of the retina.
 We will also have to deal with the induced artifacts resulting from the preprocessing algorithm as other authors have already stated [6].
 We are currently working on this implementations which we plan to carry out with OpenCV and PyTorch.